 According to IBM, there are 1.5 millions cyber attacks each year, which is about 4,000 attacks per day.
 Juniper Research predicts they will cost businesses $2.1 trillion in 2019.
 Increasing users’ awareness of most popular and dangerous cyber attack cases can help to fight the problem.

 If you have faced any similar issues involving attacks on your G Suite account, please share your case with Spinbackup and the community.
-Describing the situation, the actions you undertook, and the ultimate result of the hackers’ attempt, can help other users to protect themselves from similar attacks in the future and give Spinbackup more information about attacks that can help improve threat detection and response in future.
+Describing the situation, the actions you undertook, and the ultimate result of the hackers’ attempt, can help other users to protect themselves from similar attacks in the future and give Spinbackup more information about attacks that can help enhance G Suite security and threat detection and response in future.